Hilal El-Helwe: Penang

+Bourj

+On 23 July 2023, El-Helwe signed for Bourj in the Lebanese Premier League.
+Having made his debut for Bourj in the first matchday of the 2023–24 season, on 5 August 2023, as a 57th-minute substitute in a 1–0 win against Tripoli, El-Helwe scored a brace the following game one week later, helping Bourj beat Chabab Ghazieh 4–0.
+He scored once again the next matchday on 20 August, in the form of an 84th-minute equalizer against Racing Beirut.
+El-Helwe finished the 2023–24 season with seven goals one assist in 19 league games.

+Return to Germany

+On 25 July 2024, El-Helwe returned to Germany signing for Regionalliga Südwest club SGV Freiberg.
+He played 31 games in the 2024–25 season, scoring 12 goals and providing seven assists.

+On 5 June 2025, El-Helwe signed for Regionalliga Südwest rivals FC 08 Homburg on a two-year contract.
+On 6 July 2025, El-Helwe picked up an injury during a pre-season game against FC Augsburg II, described as an "ankle fracture with ligament involvement", and was sidelined for four to six months.

 International career

 On 8 October 2015, El-Helwe made his debut for the Lebanon national team, starting in a 2018 FIFA World Cup qualifying 2–0 win against Myanmar.
 He played as a starter, and was subbed out after 56 minutes.
 El-Helwe scored his first international goal on 29 March 2016, in Lebanon's home match against Myanmar in the qualifiers, securing a 1–1 draw for his team in the 88th minute.

 In December 2018, he was called up for the 2019 AFC Asian Cup squad, and played in all three group stage games.
 On 17 January 2019, during the last game against North Korea, he scored a volley in the 65th minute thanks to a cross by Mohamad Haidar to put Lebanon in the lead.
 In the seventh minute of added time, he scored a second volley ending the encounter in a 4–1 win and giving Lebanon their first ever win in the Asian Cup.

 On 23 June 2021, El-Helwe scored a volley in a 2021 FIFA Arab Cup qualification match against Djibouti to help Lebanon win 1–0 and qualify for the final tournament.

+In December 2023, El-Helwe was included in the Lebanese squad for the 2023 AFC Asian Cup.

 Style of play

 El-Helwe is a versatile striker who can also play as a winger on both sides.
-Despite his height of 1.86 m, which makes him good at holding play, he is a quick player who runs in behind the defence.
+Notwithstanding his height of 1.86 m, which makes him good at holding play, he is a quick player who runs in behind the defence.
 El-Helwe is also a good finisher in the box.
-SV Meppen's sporting director, Heiner Beckmann, described El-Helwe as "physically strong, quick and very versatile in attack" upon signing for the club.
+SV Meppen's sporting director, Heiner Beckmann, described El-Helwe as "physically strong, quick and very versatile in attack" upon signing for the club in 2019.